tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 <mark>Tim Curry's performance, especially in his rendition of "Sweet Transvestite," is the essence of what every parent in America feared would happen if our sexual standards were relaxed.
 It becomes the living horror of making deviant sexuality visible and tangible in the only kind of setting in which it could possibly work, an old dark house populated by</mark> <span stat:id="sub-queer">every letter of the LGBTQ</span> alphabet soup, as they <mark>sing rock and roll to seduce the innocent youth of America.</mark>

-<mark>Hollywood didn't know what to do with *The Rocky Horror Picture Show*</mark> then and probably wouldn't know what to do with it now. <mark>But despite its shabby treatment it has grossed</mark> *hundreds* of millions of dollars over the years and <mark>continues to play throughout the</mark> world <mark>to audiences made up</mark> of largely <mark>young people who</mark> attend screenings with bags of rice, stale toast, corsets, boas, and fishnets.
+<mark>Hollywood didn't know what to do with *The Rocky Horror Picture Show*</mark> then and probably wouldn't know what to do with it now. <mark>But despite its shabby treatment it has grossed</mark> *hundreds* of millions of dollars<sup cn></sup> over the years and <mark>continues to play throughout the</mark> world <mark>to audiences made up</mark> of largely <mark>young people who</mark> attend screenings with bags of rice, stale toast, corsets, boas, and fishnets.

 </james>
 <from {% include citation for=page.cite.plagiarized.celluloid_closet at="p52-53" %}>